Steiner-254/Cyfrin-Updraft-Course/Advanced/Smart Contract Security/S3 Your First Audit/Lesson8.md

 - Start looking at the code from the top, majoring on the main functionality and other functionalities too.
 - Some protocols lack documentation hence a security researcher should be able to contact the protocol developers.
 - Make comments inline the project code as you keep reviewing.
-- Use tags for infomational issues upto the vulnerability issues such as `@audit-i` for informational,
+- Use tags for infomational issues upto the vulnerability issues such as `@audit-i` for informational, `@audit-l` for low issues,